daavidrgz/ai-profiler/README.md

 <summary><strong>&nbsp;O V E R V I E W &nbsp;👁️‍🗨️</strong></summary>
 <br>

-AI Profiler is a revolutionary tool mainly focused on the modularity and the possiblity of being expanded.
-It currently supports the following features:
+AI Profiler is a revolutionary tool that extracts the personal characteristics of text's authors and presents them in a dashboard.
+It is mainly focused on the modularity and the possiblity of being effortlessly expanded.
+It currently boasts the following features:

 - **Dataset upload:** You can upload your own text datasets to profile several people at once.
 - **Twitter user profile:** You can extract personal characteristic of a Twitter user by just providing its username.